raspberrypi/documentation/usage/python/README.md

 ### Command Line

-The standard built-in Python shell is accessed by typing `python3` in the Terminal.
+The standard built-in Python shell is accessed by typing `python3` in the terminal.

 This shell is a prompt ready for Python commands to be entered.
-You can use this the same as IDLE, but it does not have syntax highlighting or autocompletion.
-You can look back on the history of the commands you've entered in the REPL by using the Up/Down keys.
+You can use this in the same way as IDLE, but it does not have syntax highlighting or autocompletion.
+You can look back on the history of the commands you've entered in the REPL by using the <kbd>Up/Down</kbd> keys.
 Use `Ctrl + D` to exit.

 ### IPython

-IPython is an interactive Python shell with syntax highlighting, autocompletion, pretty printing, built-in documentation and more.
+IPython is an interactive Python shell with syntax highlighting, autocompletion, pretty printing, built-in documentation, and more.
 IPython is not installed by default.
 Install with:

 ```bash
 sudo pip3 install ipython
 ```

 Then run with `ipython` from the command line.
-It works like the standard `python3`, but with more features.
+It works like the standard `python3`, but has more features.
 Try typing `len?` and hitting `Enter`.
 You're shown information including the docstring for the `len` function:

 ```python
 Type:       builtin_function_or_method